MesutCinar/homelab/videos/03_core_basic_auth/readme.md

 # Video description

-We will add basic authentication to the tools we already have in the homelab core.
+In this session we will add basic authentication to the tools we already have in the homelab core (dozzle and traefik).

-For WSL installation instructions please refer to my videos related to WSL.
+We will use WSL to create a password file with a use.
+For WSL installation instructions please refer to my videos related to WSL or other documentation.

 https://learn.microsoft.com/de-de/windows/wsl/install